-Elizabeth Goitein, co-director of the Liberty & National Security Program at NYU’s Brennan Center, agreed that Risch’s point speaks to general presidential authority but not what happened in this particular case.
+Elizabeth Goitein, co-director of the Liberty & National Security Program at New York University’s Brennan Center, agreed that Risch’s point speaks to general presidential authority but not what happened in this particular case.

-"Trump surely would not concede that the information in question is now ‘unclassified’ and available to anyone who files a FOIA request," she said.
+"Trump surely would not concede that the information in question is now ‘unclassified’ and available to anyone who files a (Freedom of Information Act) request," she said.
 "The relevant question, therefore, is not whether the president can spontaneously declassify information, but whether the president is permitted to disclose sensitive national security information to anyone he wishes."

 Turner noted, however, that this isn’t necessarily a big distinction, since the president is ultimately the decider of what is classified and not.
 If his appointees disagree with his actions, "he can overrule their decisions," Turner said.
 "Within the Executive Branch the president is the boss."

 The second caveat: Just because something is legal doesn’t mean that it’s a smart idea.

 "The important caveat is that ‘legal’ and ‘sensible’ may be different things," said John Pike, the director of globalsecurity.org.
 "It may be legal, but it may fail to avoid the appearance of impropriety."

 Setting aside ethics, doing what Trump is alleged to have done could have negative practical consequences for the United States.
 "It could wreck the underlying intelligence-sharing agreement and place the U.S. at a disadvantage," Aftergood said.

 That said, the line between wise and unwise is a judgment call.